wds4/wds4/README.md

 I am primarily interested in decentralized reputation and web of trust.

-Tools include: javascript, node, typescript, nostr, ipfs, react, jQuery, electron, sqlite3, vis.js.
-May soon be learning: [dts](https://weiran-zsd.github.io/dts-cli/) (or something similar), redux.
+Tools include: javascript, node, ipfs, react, jQuery, electron, sqlite3, vis.js, nostr (since Dec 2022), typescript (learning).
+May soon be learning: [dts](https://weiran-zsd.github.io/dts-cli/) (or something similar), redux (or something similar).

-As of mid-December 2022 I have been incorporating the nostr protocol into my projects.
 Currently building an electron nostr boilerplate app.
 Once complete, I will be testing out a few ideas on how to use decentralized ratings and reputation with nostr.